RuralAnemone/the-quotebook/README.md

 > I had a whiskey sour.
 I didn't like it.

-\- my Nana, on a coconut she mailed to my dad from her vacation in Hawai
+\- my Nana, on a coconut she mailed to my dad from her vacation in Hawaiʻi

+---